scottyschup/ruby-curriculum/bonus/metaprogramming.md

   def send_welcome_email
     Mailer.welcome_email(self).deliver!
   end

   def send_confirmation_email
     Mailer.confirmation_email(self).deliver!
   end

   def send_threatening_email
     Mailer.threatening_email(self).delier!
   end
 end
 ```

-Imagine the tedium if there were 100 emails.
-We'd like to DRY this up:
+Imagine the tedium if there were 20 different emails we could
-maybe there should be one `User#send_email` method which takes an
+send.
+We'd like to DRY this up: maybe there should be one
-email name.
-But how would it call the different `Mailer` methods?
-We
+`User#send_email` method which takes an email name.
+But how would it
-might use reflection:
+call the different `Mailer` methods?
+We might use reflection:

 ```ruby
 class User